-Tamarisk spreads by seeds (600,000 wind-dispersed seeds per year per plant) and by layering, and can spread upstream quickly.
-It also secretes salt making the soil too salty for native plants.
+Tamarisk spreads by seeds (600,000 wind-dispersed seeds per year per plant) and through adventitious roots from the parent plant.
+Individual roots and stems can set root in new areas which allows it to spread quickly.
+It also secretes salt through its leaves making the soil too salty for native plants.

 A dense, one acre stand can use over 9 acre-feet of water per year, and a single plant can transpire 200 gallons a day - the same amount of water that a small family might otherwise use.
 This reduces river flows and causes problems with water rights and water delivery obligations.

-The most successful method for managing saltcedar involves integrating root plowing and burning of the debris with repeated herbicide treatments on the regrowth.
+The most successful method for managing saltcedar involves integrating root plowing and burning of the debris with repeated herbicide treatments on the new growth.
 Contact a licensed pesticide applicator or vegetation control specialist.
-Biocontrol insects have been successful, but and often overlooked step in reclaiming riparian habitat from tamarisk is revegetation.
+Biocontrol insects, including the Tamarisk leaf beetle, have been successful, and are an often overlooked step in reclaiming riparian habitat.
+Additionally, replanting native stream bank species can help the fight against tamarisk.

 For more information, see the following Planttalk Colorado™ script(s).